17 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten son,

 Abraham welcomed God’s promise to him and thus freely offered up his son Isaac on an altar.
 This put a conflict between God’s promise that Isaac would be his heir and the command to put him to death.
 Abraham could have asked, “If God planned to use Isaac as the means of his posterity, then why should he be killed?”

 his only begotten [unique] son,

 The Greek term for “begotten” carries the idea of unique or special (Jn 1:18; 3:16).
-Isaac was one-of-a-kind.
-He is the one who will continue the line of the Messiah.
+Isaac was one of a kind.
+He was the one who would continue the line of the Messiah.
 Abraham was the father of both Isaac and Ishmael, but Isaac was unique because he was the heir of the promise.
-The linage of the Messiah would come from Abraham through Isaac.
+The lineage of the Messiah would come from Abraham through Isaac.
 This was a test of Abraham’s human love for his son and his belief in God’s promises.
 Which would prevail?